xob0t/google_photos_mobile_client/readme.md

 You only need to do this once.

-### Option 1 - Revanced.
+### Option 1 - ReVanced.
 No root required

-1. Install Google Photos Revanced on your device.
+1. Install Google Photos ReVanced on your device.
     - Install GmsCore [https://github.com/ReVanced/GmsCore/releases](https://github.com/ReVanced/GmsCore/releases)
     - Install patched apk [https://github.com/j-hc/revanced-magisk-module/releases](https://github.com/j-hc/revanced-magisk-module/releases) or patch it yourself
 2. Connect the device to your PC via ADB.
-3. Open terminal and execute
+3. Open the terminal on your PC and execute

     Windows